ibme-qubic/ibme-qubic.github.io/README.md

 # IBME-QUBIC

-Quantitative Biomedical Imaging group at the University of Oxford Institute of Biomedical Engineering.
+Quantitative Biomedical Inference group at the University of Oxford Institute of Biomedical Engineering.
+The QuBIc group applies inference (estimation) techniques from information engineering to biomedical data, primarily with a view to clinical application.

 ## Projects and Documentation